-The site is traversed by a 3" distribution water main for which protection measures will be required in the form of an easement width or diversion.
+A 3" distribution water main for which protection measures will be required in the form of an easement width or diversion traverses the site.
 Protection measures will be required in the form of an easement width or diversion in order to maintain the integrity of the asset and allow for access if required.

 The use of green infrastructure in the form of street trees should be an important part of the development.
 There is a concern regarding the culverted watercourse passing under existing/remaining structures, from the rear of Gwaelodygarth Road.
 This needs to be accurately located and its condition surveyed.
-The site is situated in the Merthyr Tydfil Town Centre Conservation Area, and this issue should be considered as part of any development.
+The site lies within the Merthyr Tydfil Town Centre Conservation Area, and this issue should be considered as part of any development.